kleviscipi/personal-finance/IMPLEMENTATION_SUMMARY.md

 This document provides a comprehensive summary of the Personal Finance Web Application implementation, covering all architectural decisions, design patterns, and development choices made.

+## Vision & Goal

+Build a modern Personal Finance Web Application designed for individuals and families, with a clean UX, correct financial logic, and an architecture ready to evolve into a SaaS.
+This is a complete personal finance system (YNAB-level structure, Mint-level visibility), not a simple expense tracker.

+**Core Principles (Non-Negotiable)**
+- PostgreSQL as primary datastore
+- Laravel domain-driven structure
+- Multi-currency from day one (USD, EUR, ALL)
+- Family/shared finances (account-based tenancy)
+- Accurate decimal math
+- Backend-driven aggregations
+- Auditability & history
+- SaaS-ready (tenancy, billing, limits)

+**Tech Stack (Mandatory)**
+- Backend: Laravel 11+, PostgreSQL, Eloquent + Query Builder, Migrations + Seeders, Policies + Gates, Jobs/Queues ready
+- Frontend: Laravel + Inertia (Vue), TailwindCSS, modern UI components

+**Multi-Account / Family Model (Critical)**
+- One Account (workspace) represents a personal or family finance space
+- Users authenticate individually
+- Data belongs to an account, not directly to a user
+- One account can have multiple users; one user can belong to multiple accounts (future)
+- Roles: Owner, Admin, Member, Viewer
+- Authorization enforced via policies; no global user data leakage

 ## What Has Been Built

 ### 1. Core Infrastructure ✅